-All campers and parents will be assigned a drop-off time between 10:00am-4:00pm.
-This allows us to establish our cohorts and greet all campers without causing traffic jams.
+All campers and parents will be assigned a drop-off time between 12:00pm-3:00pm.
+This allows us to greet all campers without causing traffic jams.
 We will send time slots two weeks prior to your scheduled arrival.
 If you require a specific timeslot, please contact tali@falconcamp.com.

-After driving carefully down the camp road, you will be directed to wait in the Lower Riding Ring.
-Staff will confirm receipt of your med form and negative PCR.
+After driving carefully down the camp road, you will be directed to wait in the Lower Riding Ring if needed.
+Staff will confirm receipt of your med form and any other required items.
 Cars will be admitted in small groups to prevent traffic jams.
 Staff will help you unload your camper's belongings and head around the circle to the Lodge.
 The nurse and administrators will be waiting to greet you, collect any medications, and answer last minute questions.
 Ordered clothing will be delivered to campers' cabins prior to arrival.
 We will complete any clothing/size exchanges if needed, and help campers label all new items.